Self-equilibration theorem in quantum-point contacts of interacting electrons: time-dependent quantum fluctuations of tunnel transport beyond the Levitov-Lesovik scattering approach: Discussion

-Here one might ask, why revealed non-equilibrium effects on the early stages of ballistic electron transport in tunnel junctions are so small by magnitude if to consider respective "steady flow" rate quantity? - The answer is in the statistical meaning of introduced $ R_{SF}(t) $ rate with respect to weak tunneling regime under consideration.
-The point is, one may treat $ R_{SF}(t) $ as the \textit{conditional probability} to find the electron in its "steady current-carrying" (or chiral, or "steady-flow") quantum state, "living" in both electrodes of QPC simultaneously: one can see from all graphs on Fig.1 that for large enough timescales function $ R_{SF}(t) $ tends to the value $ 1/2 $, which corresponds to the situation where mentioned "steady-flow" state of the electron has been already formed with probability equal to one.
-Equally, one may think about the introduced "steady flow" rate $ R_{SF}(t) $ as about time-dependent conditional probability for bare electron to be in its "steady flow" (or chiral) quantum state in any among two QPC electrodes but, at the same time, not to be involved into the (both virtual and real) tunnelings through the tunnel contact of interest.
-Then from Fig.1 one can see that such the probability fluctuates only weakly due to assumed weak tunneling regime and (because of the same reason) - it saturates quickly to its equilibrium low-temperature value $ 1/2 $.
-The latter means, that \textit{in the "steady flow" regime of electron transport all electrons of the junction tend to form a collective chiral quantum state} and, therefore, the probability to find any bare electron in one among two QPC leads tends to be equal to $ 1/2 $ in the described "steady flow" regime of electron tunneling.
+Equally, one may think about introduced "steady flow" rate $ R_{SF}(t) $ as about the time-dependent \textit{conditional probability} for bare electron to be in its "steady flow" (or chiral) quantum state in any among two QPC electrodes but, at the same time, not to be involved into the (both virtual and real) tunnelings through the tunnel contact of interest.
+Obviously, such conditional probability also can be a definite "marker" of system (self-)equilibration to its steady flow state.
+Then from Figs.3,4 one can see that such the probability fluctuates only weakly due to assumed weak tunneling regime and (because of the same reason) - it saturates quickly to its equilibrium low-temperature value $\approx 1/2 $.
+The latter means, that \textit{in the "steady flow" regime of electron transport all electrons of the junction tend to form a collective chiral (or current-carrying) quantum state delocalized throughout the junction.
+Therefore, the probability to find any bare electron in one among two available QPC leads tends to be equal to $ 1/2 $ in the described "steady flow" regime of electron tunneling}.

+Obviously, the revealed special regime of real-time quantum fluctuations in tunnel junctions with the formation of collective "steady flow" state of tunneling electrons is beyond the scope of common Levitov-Leovik steady state scattering approach.

+Here it is worth to mention that similar physics with a formation of collective chiral "steady flow" quantum state might take place also for the electron transport in the (close to BSG \cite{49} ) self-dual resonant level model \cite{49,51} where the effective charge of charge carriers can vary from $ 2e $ to $ e/2 $ depending on model parameters.

+Evidently, all the graphs on the Figs.(1-4) as well as underlying analysis confirm the universality of self-equilibration behaviour in a wide range of ballistic tunnel contacts with both interacting and non-interacting electrons.
+This way plotted graphs properly illustrate self-equilibrated regime of quantum fluctuations being revealed here by means of Self-equilibration (SE-)theorem.